 Our second last item has been completed successfully.
 How I have done this?
 The process is so simple, use input a tool to draw needle line and finally draw a hole of needle.
 You may have noticed or not but the reality is that it’s not a hole it’s small white color object top on the needle line.
 You may ask me that why I have drawn this little shape top on the needle instead of making it as hole of the needle.
 The answer of this question is simple and state forward.
 When you think the upper shape is bigger enough then cut the shape from main object.
 Otherwise make little shape upper on the main object.

 12. Finally giving the embroidery shape to simple thread lines on picture using triple run

 Pick up the triple run tool right from the bottom of input a tool.
 Press left mouse click and hold it on for little while.
 After a moment other tools will be shown, select required tool from given option and start working on it.

 The using method of this tool simple and straight forward.
 Simply begin from start point and act just like a drawing straight line with nodes.
 The most important points are, keep overlapping and draw bottom object first and upper later on.
 You may wondering how to pass thread from the needle hole but it’s so simple than your thinking.
 As I said earlier first thing first, draw bottom object first and upper later on.
 And then make connection between them.
 So, thread look like as he has passed through the needle hole.
 And lastly change the color as you have done on others objects.
-This whole process also called as converting jpeg or png to dst embroidery file.
-A final look of our design will be as.
+This whole process is also called converting jpeg to embroidery file or png to embroidery file A final look at our design will be as.

 Applying additional settings for final work